evilcloud/Death-Grips-simulator/README.md

 ![nlove2](media/nlove2.png)

 ### A little personal note:

 God, how much I fucking hate JavaScript, and p5.js in particular!
+Like, what the hell?
+No `sleep()`?!
+Those string interpolations were invented by Thanos himself.
+And don’t get me started on the scoping issues in JS!

 working js hosted on https://www.openprocessing.org/user/210599